SeunAkanji/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that changes directory to home
+Script that changes the user's working directory